faiface/glhf/README.md

 ## FAQ

+### Which version of OpenGL does GLHF use?

+It uses OpenGL 3.3 and uses [`github.com/go-gl/gl/v3.3-core/gl`](https://github.com/go-gl/gl/tree/master/v3.3-core/gl).

 ### Why do I have to use `github.com/faiface/mainthread` package with GLHF?

 First of all, OpenGL has to be done from one thread and many operating systems require, that the one